orsonteodoro/gcf2/profiles/gaming/README.md

   - General kernel configuration policy

-    - Gaming kernel config:  SSP on, _FORTIFY_SOURCE on, KFENCE off, UBSan off, swap off, CPU frequency set to performance, 1000 HZ, power management off.
+    - Gaming kernel config:  SSP on, _FORTIFY_SOURCE on, KFENCE off, UBSan off, KCFI off, swap off, CPU frequency set to performance, 1000 HZ, power management off.

-    - General use kernel and builder kernel with full hardening config:  SSP on, _FORTIFY_SOURCE on, KFENCE on, UBSan on, swap on, CPU frequency schedutil or ondemand, 250 HZ for throughput in builder kernel.
+    - General use kernel and builder kernel with full hardening config:  SSP on, _FORTIFY_SOURCE on, KFENCE on, UBSan on, KCFI on, swap on, CPU frequency schedutil or ondemand, 250 HZ for throughput in builder kernel.

     - For both types of kernel, security defaults should be mostly default because too much hardening overheats or touches untested buggy code.
 Too little